 At 10.00 am, Israel famously comes to a stop when the siren is sounded around the country for two minutes.
 Even cars on the highways stop and drivers and passengers get out and mark the two minutes.
 This siren also sounds and moment of silence are held on Yom Hazikaron, the memorial day for fallen Israeli soldiers.

 Yom HaShoah is a solemn time to be in Israel.
-Law prohibits places of public entertainment from being open either on the evening before or day of Yom HaShoah, and the mood of the country changes dramatically during the period.
+The law prohibits places of public entertainment from being open either on the evening before or day of Yom HaShoah, and the mood of the country changes dramatically during the period.

 Most cultural institutions in Israel hold special events during Yom HaShoah.

 An interesting resource for further information about Yom HaShoah is the Yad Vashem Website: www.yadvashem.org.
 It is usually possible to watch the main state ceremony online here as well.